-We will considered the previous wind field (horizontal only with vertical shear) as the large scale flow and add a perturbation on it, both in x and z.
+We will considered Let us consider the previous wind field (horizontal only with vertical shear) as the large scale flow and add a perturbation on it, both in x and z.

-Both perturbations will fluctuate in both space in time.
+Both perturbations.
+Both the horizontal and vertical wind will fluctuate in both space in time.
 In order to simplify the advection computation (and impose that the wind is non divergent in both the horizontal and vertical directions), the perturbation of the horizontal wind is assumed to depend on the vertical direction only.
 It will be prescribed as where k is the index of the vertical layer and U(x,t) is the wind of the previous questions.